katakombi/CardanoLive/catalyst/PLAN.md

  * noexec for /tmp and /home - think of the exceptions: Daedalus/Yoroi/FF extensions?

 # Catalyst Proposal Calculation - TODO
- * explain expenses of requested 2500USD
+ * what exactly will the requested 2500USD be spend for?
- * what exactly will be funded
+ * illustrate expenses in detail